 Links with other subjects:

-Music blends well with many subject including Music Technology, Performing Arts, Drama, Maths, English and Computing.
+Music blends well with many subjects including: Music Technology, Performing Arts, Drama, Maths, English, IT, and Computing.

 Future Career Opportunities

 Performing, professional singer and songwriter, teaching, music publishing, music journalism and media, music technology and research.